Now You See It (American game show): Format #2

 On December 16, 1974, Now You See It underwent a significant change in format.

 The game began with two new players playing the Qualifying Round, which was played in the exact same manner as the Semi-Finals prior to the change.
-The first one to reach five points won the round and played against the returning champion in the Championship Round.
+Guessing five words first won the round and played against the returning champion in the Championship Round.

 The Championship Round was played in the same manner as the Finals in the prior format, and the scoring format was still the same.
 The difference was that the goal was to reach 100 points first, as opposed to being ahead when the final bell rang.
 In addition, the values of all words were doubled once either contestant reached 50 points.
 Whoever reached 100 points first became champion and played the Solo Game for the jackpot.
 If the champion won the Solo Game, the contestant defeated returned for the next game as champion-designate.

 Under this format, a new game began as soon as the previous Solo Game ended.
 Play continued until time ran out, then resumed on the next episode.